Joseph Gerhard Liebes: Biography

 Liebes was born in 1910 in San Salvador to a German-Jewish businessman.
 He was reared and educated in Hamburg, where he studied at a Latin and ancient Greek gymnasium.
 He was active in the Zionist youth movement Blau-Weis (Blue and White).

 In 1928 he went to study Judaism at the Hebrew University of Jerusalem.
 He returned to Germany after a year, because the level of the Department of Classical Studies was not high enough for his liking.
 He continued his studies at the Free University of Berlin and University of Heidelberg.
 He underwent agricultural training in Latvia, where he married his first wife.

 In 1933, with the rise of the Nazis to power, his doctoral studies were interrupted and he was expelled from the university due to racial laws.
-He managed to get a certificate to Palestine after proving they had enough capital.
+He managed to get a certificate to British Mandate after proving they had enough capital.
 The couple came to Kibbutz Beit Alfa, and after about a year they purchased an orchard and a house in Pardes Hanna-Karkur and engaged in agriculture.
 The couple had two daughters.
 They later divorced.

 In 1941 he married Mira Leibowitz, the cousin of Yeshayahu Leibowitz.
 Leibowitz was born in Riga and educated in Berlin.
 In 1933 she immigrated to Israel.
 She studied ceramics with Hava Samuel and then went on to study in Paris and Prague.
 The two still knew each other in Berlin, but the connection between them only intensified in Israel.
-The couple had two children, both lecturers at the Hebrew University: Tamar Liebes, Professor of Communication, former head of the Department of Communication (married to architect Ulrik Plesner and mother of MK Yohanan Plesner), and Yehuda Liebes, Professor Emeritus of Jewish Thought.
+The couple had two children, both lecturers at the Hebrew University: Tamar Liebes, Professor of Communication, former head of the Department of Communication (married to architect Ulrik Plesner and mother of MK Yohanan Plesner), and Yehuda Liebes, professor emeritus of Jewish Thought.